wesbarnett/blog/_posts/2020-05-28-flask-actions.md

 repository are discuess in the previous post [here](https://barnett.science/linux/aws/ansible/2020/05/28/ansible-flask.html#flask-project-setup).

-Go ahead an clone your repository to your local machine so you can make changes to the Flask server.
+Go ahead and clone your repository to your local machine so you can make changes to the Flask server.

+The Flask application only has one route at `/` that simply prints "It works!".

 ### Generate SSH keypair